techietrash/saber-addtorrent/README.md

-saber-addtorrent, add a torrent file to rutorrent inside the site.
+saber-addtorrent, send a torrent link to rutorrent inside the site.
 ================================================================

 |                |                                                    |